Civil Defence and Engineering Lifelines Group

 Go to Emergency Management page

-Go to Marlborough Engineering Lifelines page
+Go to the Proposed Marlborough Environment Plan page

 The Building Act requires local authorities to develop a policy for those local buildings most vulnerable in a moderate earthquake.
 The Council's policy requires the earthquake risk of mostly non-residential buildings to be evaluated and requires earthquake prone buildings to be strengthened.
 An assessment of buildings at risk has been carried out and property owners notified of the need for the buildings to be strengthened.